 Inverse methods are either direct or indirect (see, e.g., the definition and examples of direct and indirect inversion in e.g., Weglein, 2017, 2013).
 Direct methods provide assurance and confidence, that we are solving the problem of interest.
 For example the direct solution of the quadratic equation $ax^2 + bx + c = 0$ has roots $x = (-b \pm \sqrt{b^2 - 4ac})/2a$.
-Nobody would consider an indirect solution of the quadratic equation (where indirect solution) of the quadratic equation [where indirect solutions of guessing roots, and matching and minimizing cost functions, e.g., to seek values of x to minimize $(ax^2 + bx + c)^n$ or integrals of such an expression] carries over to all math and math-physics problems (including inverse seismic problems) wherever a direct solution exists.
+Nobody would consider an indirect solution of the quadratic equation a direct solution.
+The clear logic and reasoning behind choosing a direct solution of the quadratic equation [where indirect solutions of guessing roots, and matching and minimizing cost functions, e.g., to seek values of x to minimize $(ax^2 + bx + c)^n$ or integrals of such an expression] carries over to all math and math-physics problems (including inverse seismic problems) wherever a direct solution exists.